electronut/arduino-bluey/README.md

 ## Credits

-This core is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd) and licensed under the same [GPL License](LICENSE)
+This core is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd) and licensed under the same [LGPL License](LICENSE)

 The following tools are used: